openpgpjs/openpgpjs/README.md

 ### Platform Support

 * The `dist/openpgp.min.js` bundle works well with recent versions of Chrome, Firefox, Safari and Edge.

-It also works in Node.js 8+.
+* The `dist/node/openpgp.min.js` bundle works well in Node.js.
+It is used by default when you `require('openpgp')` in Node.js.

 * Currently, Chrome, Safari and Edge have partial implementations of the [Streams specification](https://streams.spec.whatwg.org/), and Firefox